 Making your living as a physician in private practice—that is, a practice wholly-owned by doctors rather than by a hospital, health system or other entity—can be rewarding and challenging.
 And there’s one thing such a practice setting assuredly is not: dull.

-At last count by the AMA’s Physician Practice Benchmark Surveys in 2018, 54% of physicians are working in practices wholly-owned by physicians, but that figure has fallen from 60.1% in 2012.
+At last count by the AMA’s Physician Practice Benchmark Surveys in 2020 (PDF), 49.1% of physicians were working in practices wholly-owned by physicians, but that figure had fallen from 60.1% in 2012.
 Nevertheless, private practice remains a vibrant choice for many physicians.

 The AMA supports physicians in pursuing the practice arrangement that best suits them individually as they deliver high-quality care to their patients.
 The AMA offers in-depth resources to consider all practice options.